 Make sure you've got money in your budget for all the costs, bills and fees involved.
 It's important to think about how much you have left over each month to use if your circumstances change or your payments rise.
-Use our Budget planner to help you on moneyadviceservice.org.uk/budgetplanner Key point It's important to work out how much money you will have left over, after you have paid all your bills and other expenses before you speak to your lender.
-You might have to consider a cheaper property or see if you can find a better mortgage deal. moneyadviceservice.org.uk/affordabilitycalc Extra costs of buying a property Additional costs can soon mount up.
+Use our Budget Planner to help you on moneyhelper.org.uk/budgetplanner Key point It's important to work out how much money you will have left over, after you have paid all your bills and other expenses before you speak to your lender.
+You might have to consider a cheaper property or see if you can find a better mortgage deal. moneyhelper.org.uk/mortgageaffordability-calculator Extra costs of buying a property Additional costs can soon mount up.
 These include:

-- mortgage arrangement fees, valuation and money transfer - legal fees - Stamp Duty Land Tax (Land and Buildings Transaction Tax in Scotland and Land Transaction Tax in Wales) - removal costs.
+- mortgage arrangement, valuation and money transfer fees - legal fees - Stamp Duty Land Tax (Land and Buildings Transaction Tax in Scotland and Land Transaction Tax in Wales) - removal costs.

-If you add your mortgage fees on to the mortgage, this will add to the total cost of borrowing over the lifetime of the mortgage. - Search for 'Mortgage related fees' on moneyadviceservice.org.uk - Find out what your moving costs could be at moneyadviceservice.org.uk/moving-costs New and ongoing costs and expenses Your household bills may also change in your new property.
-If you are buying a leasehold property, for example a flat, there may be management or service fees.
+If you add your mortgage fees on to the mortgage, this will add to the total cost of borrowing over the lifetime of the mortgage.
+Find out more about mortgage fees and costs at moneyhelper. org.uk/mortgage-fees Find out what your moving costs could be at moneyhelper.org.uk/moving-costs New and ongoing costs and expenses Your household bills may also change in your new property.
+If you are buying a leasehold property, for example a flat, there may be management or service fees or ground rent.
 These can be thousands of pounds each year.
 Find out what they will be before you buy.
-Your heating and power bills may be different if you move to a larger property.
+Your heating and power bills may be higher if you move to a larger property.
 If you move to a different area your Council Tax bill (or Rates in Northern Ireland) could be considerably more for a property in the same band.
 Sort out legal arrangements if ownership is shared Buying with a friend or partner can be an ideal way of making property more affordable - and for couples, the start of a new life together.
 But you need to consider what could happen in the future if you want to separate and go your own way.
 If you move in with someone else it may seem unromantic or unnecessary to work out what will happen if you split up or want to move on.
 But sorting out these arrangements when you buy means everyone knows where they stand and it can make dealing with a split much easier.
 You need to sort out how the ownership of the property is shared.
 This may depend on: - your relationship - how much you are each putting in to financing the property, and - what you want to happen to your share of the property if you die.
 Legally there are two types of joint ownership: